-The directors present their strategic report for Merkur Casino UK Limited and its subsidiaries ("the Group") for the year ended 31 December 2020.
+The directors present their strategic report for Merkur Casino UK Limited ("the Company") and its subsidiaries (together referred to as "the Group") for the year ended 31 December 2021.

 Business review

 The Group's principal activities are the provision of leisure services and entertainment facilities.